matthutchinson/videosnap/README.md

 # VideoSnap

-VideoSnap is an OSX command line tool for recording video and audio from any attached capture device (including any attached iOS device).
+VideoSnap is an macOS command line tool for recording video and audio from any attached capture device (including any attached iOS device).

 You can specify which device to capture from, the duration, encoding and a delay